Margo Ovsiienko, 2021-02-12

 VAT denotes a value added tax and is applicable in over 160 countries worldwide.
-There are certain rules that apply for EU VAT invoices such as paying VAT each time a product or service is bought.
+There are certain rules that apply for issuing a VAT invoice such as paying VAT each time a product or service is bought.
 In the EU countries, VAT requirements such as rates are defined at national levels, while only general rules stay the same for all member states.

 VAT invoice is an accounting document that specifies the goods and services sold and subject to VAT.
 In the EU countries, the period within which VAT invoices are issued should not exceed 15 days of the month in which the goods have been delivered.